dschipp/flappy_bird_clone/README.md

 ## Dependencies

-- All python dependencies are managed with [poetry](https://python-poetry.org/), this should be installed first (Note that i use pre commit hooks to generate a documentation.
-So you need to use poetry otherwise you cant commit).
+- All python dependencies are managed with [poetry](https://python-poetry.org/), this should be installed first.
 - It is recommended to use [git](https://git-scm.com/).
 Especially if you want to development.

 ## Excecute